 A. Definitions

 To aid understanding, this appendix contains definitions for many of the terms and acronyms used throughout this document.

+Advanced Distribution Management System (ADMS): The software platform that supports the full suite of distribution management and optimization.
+An ADMS includes functions that automate outage restoration and optimize the performance of the distribution grid.
+ADMS functions being developed for electric utilities include fault location, isolation and restoration; volt/volt-ampere reactive optimization; conservation through voltage reduction; peak demand management; and support for microgrids and electric vehicles.

 Advanced Metering Infrastructure (AMI): The hardware and software, together with the telecommunications services, that enables automated meter reading and other capabilities.
+AMI integrates advanced metering data from the meter all the way through to back office systems.

+Automated Meter Reading (AMR): A form of advanced metering that uses communications devices to send data from the meter to the utility, including simple energy consumption data to outage detection and over-the-air meter programming.

+Back Office: The internal business operations of an company that are not accessible or visible to the general public.

+Conservation Voltage Regulation (CVR): A technique for improving the efficiency of the electrical grid by optimizing voltage on the feeder lines that run from substations to homes and businesses.

+Critical Peak Pricing (CPP): A hybrid of time-of-use and real-time pricing.
+Utilities charge fixed time-of-use rates for preset periods but might charge higher rates during extreme supply conditions.
+Customers are notified in advance of the price change, allowing them time to reduce energy usage.

-Customer Energy Portal: An online solution where customers can monitor their usage and make more informed choices on how to lower their energy bills. suite of software programs
+Customer Energy Portal: An online solution where customers can monitor their usage and make more informed choices on how to lower their energy bills.

+Customer Information System (CIS): A suite of software programs that stores a plethora of information about utility customers.
+The CIS system also stores meter and customer-generation data.

 Demand Response (DR): A program that enables customers to voluntarily curtail their energy usage when demand is high or during periods when their continued use might jeopardize the stability of the electrical system.
-The Company provides payments as an incentive to participate in Demand Response programs.
+Fully automated demand response can be initiated at a home or building by an external signal, which initiates pre-programmed shedding strategies.
+Facility staff at each site pre-program the control systems to receive the signals.
+The utility can provide payments as an incentive to participate in Demand Response programs.

-Demand Response Management System (DRMS): An solution that optimizes Demand Response programs offered by an electrical utility.
+Demand Response Management System (DRMS): An solution that optimizes Demand Response programs offered by a utility, enabling the DR programs to be viewed as a single asset.
 This solution allows a utility the ability to optimize load shedding customers while managing peak load by precisely estimating the potential available load shed in time.
-The solution also accurately measures and verifies load shed events.Initial Phase: Hawaiian Electric’s plan to replace traditional meters with AMI meters for approximately 5,200 customers on six 12 kilovolt (kV) distribution circuits in four different areas of O’ahu.
+The solution also accurately measures and verifies load shed events.

+Demonstration Project: Hawaiian Electric’s plan to replace traditional meters with AMI meters for approximately 5,200 customers on six 12 kilovolt (kV) distribution circuits in four different areas of O’ahu.
 These neighborhoods from these six circuits reflect the general mix of homes, businesses, physical terrain, and diverse cultures across the island.
-This initial phase will allow Hawaiian Electric to fine-tune the installation process, evaluate upgrades to the grid and substations, and gather feedback from customers about the smart grid and smart meters to assist the Companies’ Full Implementation phase.
+This Demonstration Phase allowed Hawaiian Electric to fine-tune the installation process, evaluate upgrades to the grid and substations, and gather feedback from customers about the smart grid and smart meters to assist in the full implementation of smart grid.